WillCBurroughs/gol-d-ToDoList/pseudoCode.md

 ### Functionality

-- I will need to be able to import through axios API and continue downscreen and load in rows
-- I will need to be able to load in an image to project page
+- I need to make div that will hold search bar
-- I would like to change header size based on viewing window
+- I will make the div that holds the text component so that I can easily add text
+- I will make the Circles to hold over and the divs that contain info
-- I would like to import font from Google Fonts
+- I will make the Buttons to transition lists
+- I will make the delete button appear
-- I will need to import prices, names and descriptions
+- I will add the array and create a way to generate list items and components from this
-- I will need to pass components up and pair them together
+- I will save this to local storage so that I can call load in and adjust values
+- Need to call render whenever any mutation to list of objects is changed

 ### Next steps and plans

-- Need to run createApp (Done) and get axios (Done), and bootstrap (Done)
+- Need to import Bootstrap
-- Need to create atoms, molecules, components folders
+- Need to make components
-- Need to get first element added onto page
-- Need to import some data from axios